Your Danish Residence Permit

 - Your Indrejse form, which will be emailed to you

 - DIS proof of address sheet, which will be emailed to you

 *Note: Most printers at DIS are also copy machines.

 The Schengen Region and its Laws

-According to Schengen and Danish law (subject to change), all visa-free citizens are allowed 90 days of travel within Denmark and the Schengen area within every 180-day period.
-You will apply for your Danish Residence Permit with assistance from DIS during the first few weeks of the program.
-The Residence Permit will be valid from the beginning of the program until 14 days after the program is complete.
+According to Schengen and Danish law (subject to change), if you are from an Entry Visa-Free country, you are allowed 90 days of travel within Denmark and the Schengen area within every 180-day period.
+The Danish residence permit will be valid from the date you applied at Immigration Services until approximately 14 days after the program is complete.
 The days that your permit is valid will NOT be counted towards your 90 days of visa-free travel within the Schengen area and Denmark.